 Posters can reflect participants’ Fulbright grant experience/research or other work that they are engaged in.
 This can take many forms: research findings, best practices for teaching, overview of a project, photos from a key experience, or examples of outreach efforts either in country or in the U.S. Past posters have reflected research findings, overview of a project, best practices for teaching, photo journals, and outreach efforts both in the U.S. and abroad.

-Posters should be 4′ H x 3′ W and should demonstrate your topic visually.
+Posters should be presented on slides and should demonstrate the topic visually.

 The Selma Jeanne Cohen Fund for International Scholarship on Dance provides a dance researcher or practitioner the opportunity to present a major paper or interdisciplinary presentation, based on research or a body of accomplished work, at the Fulbright Association’s annual conference.

 The competition is open to all dance researchers or practitioners in any field of dance.